Screening for and Addressing Suicide Risk in Clinical Settings

 Pocket Card: Suicide Assessment Five-Step Evaluation and Triage for Clinicians

-Gives a five-step process for clinicians for conducting and triaging a suicide assessment.
+Outlines a five-step evaluation and triage process for clinicians to use when conducting a suicide assessment.

 Organization(s): Substance Abuse and Mental Health Services Administration